shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

-Absolutely.
-I’d also make a few small cleanup improvements while keeping your existing information and structure intact.
-Most importantly, I removed **“Developed by Eliminator14 (Pixel)”** from the introduction and kept the attribution in the Credits section.

 # OPL PS1 AIO Converter GUI

 An all-in-one Windows application for preparing and installing **PlayStation 1 games** for **POPStarter** on the PlayStation 2.